 * The drawing is an early sketch of the fictional street layout.

-— After the flight makes its emergency landing, a few passengers are shepherded to a hotel that’s seen its better days: The Wild Horse.
+— After the flight makes its emergency landing, a few passengers are shepherded to a hotel that has seen its better days: The Wild Horse.
 It’s pictured in a central location; it’s quaint and eclectic and with a few issues.
 A big, weathered sign should mark it out front.
 After a few days in waiting, once the guests decide to stay longer, the hotel will act as their home for the near future. … Across the street stands The Lime Tree, a bar/cafe that will become a de facto kitchen and living room for the passengers.
 It’s envisioned as compact, but with enough room to boogie when the music’s on.
 At night, its tall, wide windows should light the street’s corner.

 “Devika”